DIGGRO KK320 robotic vacuum cleaner review

 Is the DIGGRO KK320 worth buying?

-Given you’ll get change from £100, the DIGGRO KK320 is a fantastic entry point if you’re looking to automate key tasks in the home.
+Given the DIGGRO KK320 has a highly affordable price, it’s a fantastic entry point if you’re looking to automate key tasks in the home.

 If you’re looking at upgrading from another entry-level robovac, then we would advise considering the iRobot Roomba 671.
 It is double the price but offers more functions then DIGGRO KK320.